 The aforementioned methods of reusing I mentioned are the ones that have become part of my life.

-I’ve come across other ways of reusing coffee grounds, which I find a bit more difficult to incorporate on a day to day basis.
+I’ve come across other ways of reusing coffee grounds, which I find a bit more difficult to incorporate on a day-to-day basis.

 Some people say that they are great for washing older pots and pans, as by rubbing them in with a sponge, they remove the buildup nicely, without you having to use heavy chemicals.
+I’ve tried cleaning an old moka pot with spent coffee grounds, but it didn’t really work.

 Other articles state that coffee grounds mixed with water can repair scratches on wooden furniture.